JobtechSwe/docs/GettingStartedJobSearch.md

 ### Finding jobs where you can work remotely
-Using the 'remote' parameter allows you to search for jobs that have a higher likelihood of allowing you to work remotely
+Using the 'remote' parameter allows you to search for jobs that have a higher likelihood of allowing you to work remotely based on phrases associated with remote work / working from home.

+True will only show ads that match
+False will only show ads that DO NOT match these phrases

 	https://jobsearch.api.jobtechdev.se/search?remote=true